 As a specialist in making music on the valveless natural trumpet, he has worked with leading conductors of early music, such as Thomas Hengelbrock, Philippe Herreweghe, Peter van Heyghen, Frieder Bernius, Lionel Meunier, Kay Johannsen.

 Moritz Görg holds the first trumpet position in the Balthasar Neumann Ensemble and performs with Vox Luminis, Collegium Vocale Gent, Il Gardellino, Orchestra of the Eighteenth Century, Hofkapelle Stuttgart, Neue Hofkapelle Osnabrück, Stiftsbarock Stuttgart, Barockwerk Hamburg among others.

 Together with his brother Felix he is a founding member of the early music ensemble Michaelis Consort.
 The prizewinning ensemble has been guest at several music festivals, such as Darmstädter Residenzfestspiele, Musica Antiqua Festival Brugge, Barocktage Speinshart among others.

-Moritz Görg is lecturer in residence on natural trumpet at the Hochschule für Musik und Theater Hamburg, at the Leopold-Mozart-Zentrum Augsburg and lecturer in residence on modern trumpet at the Hochschule für Musik Carl Maria von Weber Dresden.
+Moritz Görg is lecturer in residence on natural trumpet at the Hochschule für Musik und Theater Hamburg and lecturer in residence on modern trumpet at the Hochschule für Musik Carl Maria von Weber Dresden.

 Born in Ulm/Germany Moritz Görg studied trumpet with Prof. Uwe Kleindienst, Prof. Håkan Hardenberger, Bo Nilsson and Prof. Matthias Höfs.